AbdillahiAwo/Chest-X-ray-DATA4380/README.md

 # COVID-19 Chest X-ray Classification

-* This repository contains a computer vision project that applies transfer learning (MobileNetV2 and EfficientNetB0) to classify chest X‑ray images as COVID‑19 or Non‑COVID, using the COVID‑19 Chest X‑ray
+This project aims to classify chest X-ray images as either COVID-19 positive or Non-COVID using transfer learning with pre-trained CNNs.
+The dataset contains X-ray images.
+Models used include MobileNetV2 and EfficientNetB0.
+My best model EfficientNetB0 achieved 80% test accuracy, though struggled with COVID-19 sensitivity.

 ## Overview